datastax/zdm-proxy/k8s_helm_charts/README.md

 5. Optionally you can install monitoring components defined in `monitoring` subfolder.

+6. To generate example load, you can use [NoSQLBench](https://docs.nosqlbench.io/) tool.
+Check out deployment scripts in `nosqlbench` subfolder.

-6. Basic ZDM Proxy operations.
+7. Basic ZDM Proxy operations.

    - Switch primary cluster to target (all proxy pods will automatically roll-restart after the change).